shsteimer/IntelliVault/README.md

 To install the plugin using the Intellij built-in plugin management dialog by going to **IntelliJ IDEA** > **Preferences...** > **Plugins**.
 From there search for "IntelliVault" and choose install.

-NOTE: If after installing the plugin and restarting the IDE you don't see the **IntelliVault** option under **Tools** then your version is most likely not supported.
+NOTE: If after installing the plugin and restarting the IDE you don't see the **IntelliVault** option under **Tools** then your version of IDEA is most likely not supported.

 ## Setting up Vault CLI